-Due to their small size, cockatiel care and taming are easier than many other parrot species.
+A cockatiel is a popular choice for a pet bird.
+It is a small parrot with a variety of color patterns and a head crest.
+They are attractive as well as friendly.
+Due to their smaller size, cockatiel care and taming are easier than other parrot species.
 They are capable of mimicking speech, although they can be difficult to understand.
-However, they are quite good at whistling and can often be taught to whistle tunes.
+These birds are good at whistling and you can teach them to sing along to tunes.

 Origin and History

-In their native Australia, cockatiels are known as quarrions or weiros and they primarily live in the outback.
-They were discovered in 1770 and are members of the cockatoo family because they exhibit many of the same features and habits as the larger bird.
+In their native Australia, cockatiels are called quarrions or weiros.
+They primarily live in the Outback, a region of the northern part of the continent.
+Discovered in 1770, they are the smallest members of the cockatoo family.
+They exhibit many of the same features and habits as the larger bird.
 In the wild, they live in large flocks.

-Cockatiels became popular as pets in the 1900s.
+Cockatiels became popular as pets during the 1900s.
 They are easy to breed in captivity and their docile, friendly personalities make them a natural fit for home life.
-These birds, along with all native animals, can no longer be trapped and exported in Australia.
+These birds can no longer be trapped and exported from Australia.

-These little birds have a reputation as a gentle and docile bird.
-They are very affectionate and often like to be petted and held, though they're not necessarily fond of cuddling.
-Instead, they simply want to be near their owner and will be very happy to see you.
+These little birds are gentle, affectionate, and often like to be petted and held.
+They are not necessarily fond of cuddling.
+They simply want to be near you and will be very happy to see you.

-While they vocalize and whistle they are not as loud as some other parrots.
-The males are thought to be better at mimicking speech and whistles.
-Female cockatiels are quite good at mimicry, though.
-Either sex may pick up and repeat sounds from your house, including alarm clocks, phones, and even wild birds outside.
+Cockatiels vocalize and whistle but are not as loud as some other parrots.
+By reputation, males have the upper hand for mimicking speech and whistles.
+However, female cockatiels are no slouch; they are good at mimicry, too.
+Either sex may repeat sounds from your house, including alarm clocks, phones, and even wild birds outside.

 Cockatiel Colors and Markings